peterparity/peterparity.github.io/_projects/symder.markdown

 </figure>

 ## Experiments
-Our tests show that this method can successfully reconstruct the full system state and identify the underlying dynamics for a variety of ODE and PDE systems.
+Our tests show that our method can successfully reconstruct the full system state and identify the underlying dynamics for a variety of ODE and PDE systems.
+We test our method on partially observed chaotic dynamics in the form of the Rössler and Lorenz systems.

 <figure style="max-width: 800px">
   <img src="{{ site.url }}/assets/img/projects/symder/ode_experiments.svg" style="background-color:white"/>
   <figcaption>System identification and hidden state reconstruction for ODE systems.</figcaption>
 </figure>

+Our method is able to reconstruct the full dynamics of a 2D diffusive spatiotemporal system with a hidden dynamic source, as well as a partially observed 2D reaction–diffusion system.

 <figure style="max-width: 800px">
   <img src="{{ site.url }}/assets/img/projects/symder/pde_experiments.svg" style="background-color:white"/>
   <figcaption>System identification and hidden state reconstruction for PDE systems.</figcaption>
 </figure>

-As an additional example, our approach is also able to handle missing phase information $\varphi = \arg \psi$ and identify the dynamics of a complex nonlinear wave equation.
+As an additional example, our method is also able to handle missing phase information $\varphi = \arg \psi$ and identify the dynamics of a complex nonlinear wave equation.

 <figure style="max-width: 400px">
   <img src="{{ site.url }}/assets/img/projects/symder/phase_reconstruction.svg" style="background-color:white"/>